googlecartographer/rfcs/text/0000-serialization-format.md

 [discussion]: #discussion

 *   Version string for new format: 0.9 or 1.0?
-*   Duplicating protos to separate storage and *wire* format as of protobuf-best-practices
+*   Duplicating protos to separate storage and *wire* format following protobuf-best-practices
 *   Naming preferences:
     -   `SerializationHeader`